-DB2 API Summary of changes with upgrade impact db2Runstats When you call this API to update statistics on tables with LOB columns, statistics for the average length of column and number of NULLs in a column are now collected.
-Refer to the db2Runstats API row for additional authorization changes that also apply to this API. sqlbftpq, sqlbmtsq, and sqlbstpq The data type for the lifeLSN field in the SQLB_TBSPQRY_DATA structure has changed to sqluint64 from char[6].
+DB2 API Summary of changes with upgrade impact sqlbftpq, sqlbmtsq, and sqlbstpq The data type for the lifeLSN field in the SQLB_TBSPQRY_DATA structure has changed to sqluint64 from char[6].
 Calls to this API in your applications continue to work after upgrading your DB2 servers and clients until the value of the LSN exceeds the 6-byte maximum limit.
-Modify your application code to read the sqluint64 datatype in this modified structure and rebuild your applications using the DB2 Version 9.7 libraries before you reach this maximum limit. sqlbstsc You can now use this API to enable automatic storage for table spaces.
+Modify your application code to read the sqluint64 datatype in this modified structure and rebuild your applications using the DB2 Version 9.7 libraries before you reach this maximum limit.
+These APIs and related SQLB_TBSPQRY_DATA data structure have been deprecated and might be removed in a future release.
+Start using queries with the MON_GET_TABLESPACE or the MON_GET_CONTAINER table functions instead.
+These table functions return more information than was provided by the deprecated APIs. sqlbstsc You can now use this API to enable automatic storage for table spaces.
 All existing containers are redefined to use the storage paths defined in the database.
 A value of 0 for the NumContainers parameter along with a NULL value for the pContainerData parameter enables the table space for automatic storage. sqlecrea For new databases created on DB2 Version 9.7, the new cur_commit configuration parameter is set to ON so that currently committed semantics is enabled on cursor stability scans.
 A returned result set operating under cursor stability isolation level set might be different than in previous releases.
 Refer to "Currently committed semantics improve concurrency" in Troubleshooting and Tuning Database Performance for details on how currently committed behavior works. sqlemgdb and sqlgmgdb These APIs are deprecated.
 Use the new db2DatabaseUpgrade API. sqluadau The sqluadau API is discontinued in DB2 Version 9.7.
 Use the AUTH_LIST_AUTHORITIES_FOR_AUTHID table function to get the information that the sqluadau API provided. sqlugtpi Starting with DB2 Version 9.7, this API is deprecated.
 If you set the DB2_PMAP_COMPATIBILITY registry variable to OFF and you call this API, you will receive the SQL2768N error message because of the size increase of the distribution map to 32 768 entries.
 Use the new db2GetDistMap API. sqlurlog If you call this API from an application running on a pre-Version 9.7 client that connects to a Version 9.7 database, you will receive the SQL1198N error message.
 Calls to the sqlurlog API from an application running on a Version 9.7 client that connects to a Version 9.7 database, continue to work until the value of the LSN exceeds the 6-byte maximum limit for pre-Version 9.7 releases.
 If the LSN reaches this 6-byte limit, you will receive the SQL2650N error message sqlugrpn Starting with DB2 Version 9.7, this API is deprecated.
 If you set the DB2_PMAP_COMPATIBILITY registry variable to OFF and you call this API, you will receive the SQL2768N error message because of the size increase of the distribution map to 32 768 entries.
 Use the new db2GetRowPartNum API to read the database partition number and database partition server number for a row.
 See DB2_PMAP_COMPATIBILITY in Table 9 on page 29 for details.